Angular CRUD example with Web API

 }

-Step 3: Add below line in your WebApiConfig.cs file to avoid CORS related error.
+Step 3: Add the below line in your WebApiConfig.cs file to avoid CORS related errors.

 config.EnableCors();